MicrosoftDocs/dataexplorer-docs/data-explorer/end-to-end-python.md

 ms.date: 07/11/2021
 ---

-# End-to-end blob ingestion into Azure Data Explorer
+# End-to-end blob ingestion into Azure Data Explorer using Python

 Azure Data Explorer is a fast and scalable data exploration service for log and telemetry data.
 This article gives you an end-to-end example of how to ingest data from Azure Blob storage into Azure Data Explorer.